TNRIS/flood/README.md

 Install Packages: `npm install` (had to use `-f` flag to install on Fedora 27)

-Note: may have to rebuild node-sass or reinstall.
+Note: may have to rebuild node-sass after npm installs: `npm rebuild node-sass`

 To retrieve the secrets file, install [ansible](http://www.ansible.com/)